caco3/kim5/README.md

 ## Uninstall
 Best do it the same way you installed it.
 1. Best done through Dolphin, though the uninstall might have to be done twice due to a bug: https://bugs.kde.org/show_bug.cgi?id=508142
 2. Alternatively  locate the archive from which you installed.
-Dolphin saves the archives into '~/.local/share/servicemenu-download', if you installed manually, it does not get saved there.
+Dolphin saves the archive into '~/.local/share/servicemenu-download', if you installed manually, it does not get saved there (instead the archive is extracted in the directory where it is located).
 Then run:
 ```
 servicemenuinstaller uninstall PATH_TO_INSTALL_ARCHIVE.tar.gz
 ```